Blooketware/BlooketUI/README.md

 This is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 I am in no way affiliated with Blooket in any way, shape or form.
 It is not my fault if you get in trouble for using these.
 Use at your own risk.
-This was purely made for educational purposes.
+This was created solely for educational purposes.